 - Access to the FONZ Photo Club

-There are other discounted rates available for senior citizens and more expensive rates for those searching for a premium experience.
+Other discounted rates are available for senior citizens, and more expensive ones are available for those looking for a premium experience.

-We always bring our own food to the park so the 10% discount won’t help me, but everything else will come in handy.
-If I sign up for a membership I’ll see savings by my third visit.
+We always bring our food to the park, so the 10% discount won’t help me, but everything else will come in handy.
+If I sign up for a membership, I’ll see savings by my third visit.

-Oh and I forgot to mention that the cost of membership to the national zoo is completely tax deductible.
+Oh, and I forgot to mention that the cost of membership to the national zoo is tax deductible.

-It’s unfortunate that I didn’t take this approach sooner.
-If I was a bit smarter I would have purchased a membership on my very first trip a few months ago.
-I’ve already shelled out $41, which included parking for two visits as well as $3 for my son’s very first ride on the merry-go-round.
+I wish I’d purchased a zoo membership sooner.
+I already shelled out $41, which included parking for two visits and $3 for my son’s first ride on the merry-go-round.

 Oh well, live and learn.
-The question of whether or not a zoo membership is worthwhile will rest on the number of times I return in the next year.
-If I visit at least three times I break even.
+Whether or not a zoo membership is worthwhile will rest on the number of times I return next year, and if I visit at least three times, I will break even.

-If today was any indication we will definitely return quite a bit in the next year.
-The zoo is located about 25 minutes away from my home.
-It’s a great outdoor activity and my son was thrilled to see all of the animals.
+If today was any indication, we will return quite a bit next year.
+The zoo is only twenty-five minutes from my home, it’s a great outdoor activity, and my son was thrilled to see all the animals.

 I’ll try to provide an update to this post a year from now.
-Hopefully we’ll visit the zoo quite a bit, but if we don’t I feel good spending the money this way.
-The national zoo is a lot of fun to visit and I feel very good supporting this cause.
+Hopefully, we’ll visit the zoo quite often, but if we don’t, I feel good spending money this way.
+The national zoo is fun, and I’m happy to support the cause.

-If you are considering signing up for a membership look out for special deals and promotions.
-Once a year the zoo offers a 14-month membership for the regular price.
-That guarantees you two free months at the zoo!
+Look out for special deals and promotions if you want to sign up for a membership.
+Once a year, typically around the holiday season, the zoo offers a 14-month membership for the price of a twelve-month membership.
+That guarantees two free months at the zoo!

 The zoo’s membership is fondly called FONZ, which stands for Friends of the National Zoo.
-Use this link to sign up.
-Promo codes can also help you save money.
-Use promo code: ADVENTURE to save 10%.
+Use this link to sign up and search for promo codes to help you save money